tc39/proposal-regex-escaping/README.md

 ## Status

 This proposal is a [stage 0 (strawman) proposal](https://docs.google.com/document/d/1QbEE0BsO4lvl7NFTn5WXWeiEIBfaVUF7Dk0hpPpPDzU/edit#) and is awaiting implementation and more input.
+Please see [the issues](https://github.com/benjamingr/RegExp.escape/issues) on how to get involved.

 ## Motivation